Zilong-Li/array-imputation-workflow/README.md

 ## Usage

 Make sure you have all dependencies solved.
 Also, make sure all data are using the same reference coordinate, especially paying attention to the chromosome names.
-All inputs are configured by ```config/config.yaml```.
-Check [config/README.md](config/README.md)
+All inputs are configured by [config/config.yaml](config/config.yaml).
+Check [config/README.md](config/README.md) for details.

 ## Dependencies